tajpatel58/MLOps-ZoomCamp/03-orchestration/My_Notes.md

 Notes:

 - "Blocks" are used to secure store credentials needed.
 For example if we need to access data from a Datalake, we can parse the credentials for AWS/GCP using the "blocks".
 - Can schedule our Flow runs on our workers through the Prefect UI.
 At this point the workflow is auomated.
 We've essentially shcedulded a series of data preprocessing steps and model training.

+#### Prefect Cloud:
+- Prefect cloud is a hosted solution for Prefect, meaning we don't need to host the server on our laptops.
+- Externally hosted means we can collaborate more effectively.
+- Can visit: `https://www.prefect.io/cloud/` to login and create a workspace.
+- Then from bash, can run: `prefect cloud login`, to setup credentials and that way any prefect flow runs are logged onto our cloud setups.